Chinese Tea House

 According to statistics, there are more than 700 teahouses in Hangzhou at present.
 Some boast tea ceremony, such as Tai Chi Teahouse; some feature tea cakes and relaxation, such as Qingteng Teahouse; some boast ecological environment; some integrate aesthetic enjoyment and tea-tasting, such as Ziyige (紫艺阁) Teahouse and Heji (和记) Teahouse.

 In addition to West Lake, Hangzhou is also famous for its Longjing Tea, hence being commonly regarded as the best city managing teahouses.
 Our 2-Day Hangzhou Tour from Shanghai will be a great experience for you to escape from the busy world and enjoy a slow and peaceful tea culture trip.

 The teahouses of Tianjin are just like the teahouse of Beijing, containing tea, snacks, singing opera arias (without makeup and acting), and storytelling.
 However, its cultural atmosphere is not outstanding.
-In China, the famous cross talk, which is deeply loved by many Chinese people, was originated from the teahouses of Tianjin.
-These years, listening to a cross-talk in a teahouse of Tianjin has become a fashionable and unmissable experience.
-Audiences burst their sides with laughter at the cross talk.
-A number of audiences from other areas flock to Tianjin to listening to teahouse cross-talk, spending a day of relaxation in peals of laughter.
+In China, the famous cross talk, which is deeply loved by many Chinese people, originated from the teahouses of Tianjin.
+These years, listening to a cross-talk in a teahouse in Tianjin has become a fashionable and unmissable experience.
+Audiences burst their sides with laughter at the cross-talk.
+A number of audiences from other areas flock to Tianjin to listen to teahouse cross-talk, spending a day of relaxation in peals of laughter.